Neurofeedback: The Complete Guide

 - Where Can We Sign Up for Neurofeedback in Dubai?

 What is neurofeedback?
 How is neurofeedback different from biofeedback?
 Is neurofeedback a viable alternative to medication?
 How does neurofeedback help with brain training?
 If you are looking for answers to these questions, let us help you with this comprehensive guide.

 Neurofeedback is biofeedback for the brain.
 It is a non-invasive technique that helps the brain self-regulate.
 Improving the brain’s self-regulation helps an individual function better cognitively, emotionally as well as behaviorally.

 During a neurofeedback session, we simply measure brain activity using sensors and special software and relay that information back to the brain in real-time via audio and video display.
 This information about its own activity helps the brain adjust itself for better performance.

 Neurofeedback can be a useful tool for anyone looking to maximize their brain’s potential and their performance, whether it be athletes wishing to improve their game, adults interested in sharpening their memory, or children dealing with ADHD.

 What is Brain Mapping?

-Brain Mapping is also for people who are curious to know more about how their brains function and what they can improve on.
-Various issues like focus, anxiety, ADHD, depression, insomnia, fatigue, and many more are identified in a brain mapping session.
-Apart from this, it also tells you where exactly in the brain these issues arise from, and to what extent they persist.
+Brain mapping is also for people who are curious to know more about how their brains function and what they can improve on.
+Various issues like focus, anxiety, ADHD, depression, insomnia, fatigue and many more are identified in a brain mapping session.
+The process also tells you where exactly in the brain these issues arise from, and to what extent they persist.